zky44/rock-paper-scissors-exercise/README.md

 pip install -r requirements/txt
 ```

 > NOTE: if this command throws you an error, make sure you are running it from the repository's root directory where the requirements.txt file exists.
-Refer back to the initial 'cd' step above
+Refer back to the initial `cd` step above

 ## Setup